-- 1 lbs of phyllo dough, thawed
+- 1 lbs phyllo dough thawed

-- 1 can of butter spray
+- 1 can butter spray

-- 1 egg, beaten (for brushing the top of the borek)
+- 1 egg beaten (for brushing the top of the borek)

 - Sesame seeds

-- 2/3 lbs of ground beef equivalent, or 8 MorningStar sausage patties, toasted for 12 minutes at 350°F
+- 2/3 lbs of ground beef equivalent or 8 MorningStar sausage patties, toasted for 12 minutes at 350°F

-- Half an onion, finely chopped
+- ½ onion finely chopped

-- 1 red pepper, finely chopped
+- 1 red pepper finely chopped

-Pulse toasted patties in a food processor until they magically turn into ground beef.
+- Pulse toasted patties in a food processor until they magically turn into ground beef.
 Fry the chopped onions and peppers in a pan for a couple of minutes in a non-stick pan on medium-high heat without oil.
 After the veggies are slightly charred, add the kebab seasoning, ground meat, and parsley in that order.
 Stir until mixed well.
 Transfer to a bowl or any another container that is easy to work with (you will be scooping this filling into phyllo dough next.)